 To explore these hidden hazards, use the buttons below to learn more about Sinkholes, the long history of mining in the UK and why it is always important to understand the ground.

 Behind the Scenes

-Beginning on Monday 20th November and spanning three weeks, Sinkholes: Buried Underground, from Boomerang Productions, explores the devastating impact these geological hazards can have on livelihoods across the UK and the globe.
+In November 2017, Sinkholes from Boomerang Productions and Channel 5, aired across UK terrestrial television investigating the devastating impact these geological hazards can have on people, property and investment across the UK and the globe.

 On the 13th August 2017 a 3-metre wide and 3.6 metre deep hole appeared in a residents driveway in Wednesbury.
 The residents driveway, car and main building all sustained damage and an evacuation of the property was required.
 In this case, the sinkhole is believed to be the result of former coal mining activity.
 As the image below shows, there has been extensive mining in the region - leaving behind a significant, but hidden legacy of multiple extraction features.

 Sinkhole is now a broadly used term, describing any hole in the ground created by erosion processes and the drainage of water.
 They can be just a few feet across, such as in Neath, South Wales or large enough to swallow whole buildings, such as in St Albans, Herts.
 Although they’re often the result of natural processes in other countries around the world, notably Florida, in the UK they regularly attributed to industrial human activities such as mining, utilities and transport infrastructure.

 There are two basic types, those that are created slowly over time (a cover-subsidence sinkhole) and those that appear suddenly (a cover-collapse sinkhole).
 Naturally, it’s the latter type that create headlines, but both varieties are formed by the same basic mechanism.